What-Zit-Tooya/Ad-Block/docs/index.md

 # What-Zit-Tooya Ad-Block

 Additional ad-block to enhance your ads-filter.
-Using Adblock Syntax and recommended to use it with **[AdGuard for Android](https://anonym.to/?https://adguard.com/en/adguard-android/overview.html).**
+Using AdBlock Syntax and recommended to use it with **[AdGuard for Android](https://anonym.to/?https://adguard.com/en/adguard-android/overview.html).**

 Download AdGuard for Android here:
 - [Stable](https://anonym.to/?https://agrd.io/apk)